 Orion Starblast Altazimuth Reflector Tabletop Telescope, designed for land and sky viewing.
 Attached blue and grey bag contains an instruction manual and book titled National Audubon Society Pocket Guide Constellations by Dr. Gary Mechler and Dr. Mark Chartrand.

 At Petoskey District Library (PDL) you can check out more than just books!
-The library is pleased to announce the addition of six mobile Wi-Fi hotspots which can be checked out from the Reference Desk for a one week period.
+The library is pleased to announce the addition of thirteen mobile Wi-Fi hotspots which can be checked out from the Reference Desk for a one week period.
 The portable hotspots allow patrons without internet to easily get online using any Wi-Fi enabled device such as a phone, tablet or laptop anywhere there is a cell connection.
-Currently, the library lends hotpots from Verizon and T-Mobile.
+Currently, the library lends hotpots from T-Mobile.
 To check out a Hotspot, visit the Reference Desk on the second floor anytime during regular business hours.

 Make some noise at the Library!
 These little musical instruments are easy to learn, and known for their warm, unique sound.
 It’s an easy way to explore music for inexperienced and seasoned musicians alike.
 If you are at least 18 years old, and a current library card holder in good standing, we will loan you a soprano ukulele and tuner for one week.
 Visit the second floor Reference Desk for more information.